-- 2. Image is in the public domain - 3.
+- 4. Image by Ttrue12 is licensed under CC BY-SA 3.0 - 5.
 Lifespan Development: A Psychological Perspective by Martha Lally and Suzanne Valentine-French is licensed under CC BY-NC-SA 3.0

 Image of the blastocyst at 6 days which shows the inner cell mass, which will become the fetus, the trophoblast which will form the placenta, and the blastocoel, a fluid-filled cavity.
-The endometrium is the lining of the uterus where the embryo will implant. $^{4}$
+The endometrium is the lining of the uterus where the embryo will implant.
+6 develop into what area of the organism?
+Hover over the "?" to get the correct answer.
+Note that there is no scoring for this review.